isamu-isozaki/teamai_test/sales-training/index.html.md

 #### Step 2: Ask questions.

 Step 2 is to ask questions.
-You can ask up to three questions before you have to answer an objection – provided you ask the right questions in the right way.
+You can ask up to three questions before you have to answer an objection � provided you ask the right questions in the right way.

 The key is to acknowledge what the customer is saying and then offer them a compliment before asking your question.
-For example, try saying something like “I appreciate you asking that,” “that’s a really great question,” “I understand how you feel” or “good point, I never thought about that!”
+For example, try saying something like “I appreciate you asking that,� “that’s a really great question,� “I understand how you feel� or “good point, I never thought about that!�

 Including a nice warm statement in front of your question will encourage your customer to answer it, because they will feel like you are giving them something first.
 The compliment is a gift.
 It makes them feel that they are special, that you are paying attention to them and that you truly care about them, and they will be more likely to respond in kind.